 First, choose which bechemel sauce you want to use.
 For this dish, I would probably go with the all beef bolognese.
 (Link inside recipe).

-- 6 oz fresh (one bag) fresh spinach, rinsed and dried thoroughly
+- 6 ounces fresh spinach, rinsed, dried thoroughly

 - 2 large eggs